Zurab1K/SBUHacks2025/README.md

 - React 18 + TypeScript + Vite
 - React Router for client-side routing
 - Tailwind CSS for responsive UI
+- AssemblyAI for Speech-to-text
+- NeuralSeek for AI Analysis and summarization

 ## Getting started